Nordsword3m/German-Words/README.md

   - `C1`
   - `C2`
 - `translations`: A list of English translations for the word.
+- `frequency`: The frequency of this word, as it appears in the Leipzig Web-public Germany 2019 1M Corpora.
+Note, not every word has an associated frequency.
+The frequency is a number between 0 and 1, where 1 means the word appears in every sentence.

 ### Word Types
 Each entry in the list can be classified into on of three types: Noun, Verb, or Adjective.
 Each type extends the `WordBase` type providing additional information specific to that type.